Sophia Alcorn: Career

+Later years and retirement

 When she retired, Alcorn returned to Stanford where she became a member of the Stanford Woman's Club and served as the first woman elder in the Stanford Presbyterian Church.
 The critical need for trained teachers drew Alcorn to begin work with the American Foundation for the Blind (AFB).
 Founded in 1921, this foundation was greatly supported and publicized throughout the 1920s by Keller and Sullivan.
 The Tadoma method required extensive training and highly skilled educators.
 In order to accommodate a greater diversity of teachers, the schools began supplementing the Tadoma method with the manual alphabet and sign language.

 That year, in 1953, the American Foundation for the Blind and the Perkins School co-sponsored the first conference on education of the deafblind.
 Alcorn worked actively with the AFB until her death on November 28, 1967.
 She was buried at the Buffalo Spring Cemetery in Stanford.
 Alcorn died only one year before Helen Keller.